House & Garden: Frequently Asked Questions

 No, as it would make no sense whatsoever to an audience.
 It would also go against the author's intentions and, on a practical level, it would be almost impossible to achieve.

+It would also again beg the question, why?
+Although the plays are obviously linked to each other, each play has its own narrative and concentrates on characters the other does not.
 House tells its own complete story as Garden does, why would you interrupt the experience?
 To, say, watch House Act I followed by Garden Act II would mean seeing one play not resolve its plot-lines and come into another with little idea of what was going on.
 Generally a character featured in one play is only a walk-on in another and their plot lines are not resolved in the 'walk on' play.
 It would be a very unsatisfying experience for the audience and neither dramatically nor artistically would make any sense.

 How do you allow for the possibility of a late stage entrance?